Diversity and Disability: The Importance of Empowering All Employees

 One in four adults are living with a disability in the U.S. Of that group, 8% are unemployed—more than double the rate of those with no disability (3.7%).
 This disparity can be linked to multiple factors including social stigma and poor hiring practices.
 Blue Cross Blue Shield of Michigan is committed to closing the gap and is encouraging others to do the same.

-For three consecutive years, Blue Cross has scored 100% on the Disability Equality Index (DEI), due in large part to the efforts by our Talent Acquisition team.
+For four consecutive years, Blue Cross has scored 100% on the Disability Equality Index (DEI), due in large part to the efforts by our Talent Acquisition team.
 We understand every employee, regardless of age, ethnicity, gender or disability, can add value.
 It’s different perspectives that help drive innovation, increase productivity and boost morale.

 To expand one’s reach, employers must look beyond traditional recruitment.
 In 2015, Blue Cross launched the Blue Paths to Success internship which offers on-the-job training to college students with disabilities.
 Founded by Libbie Ward, manager, Talent Acquisition, Blue Paths is a unique opportunity that promotes an underserved and underemployed demographic.

 “Unless a company is actively reaching out to candidates with disabilities and educating its hiring leaders, they’re likely overlooking great interns and potential full-time candidates,” Ward explained.

 In addition to Blue Paths, there’s also the BrightBlue employee resource network.
 As part of the Inclusion and Diversity strategy, Bright Blue, established in 2017, educates the community about the varying mental and physical capabilities of individuals and employees.
 BrightBlue is one 10 Employee Resource Networks committed to advancing Blue Cross’ Diversity and Inclusion strategy.